ExZuperi/Simple_RSA_code_snippet_with_base64/README.md

-Certainly!
-Below is the updated description that includes the compilation process for Linux.

 ### Overview

 This code defines two main classes: `Base64` and `RSA_Sample`.
 The `Base64` class provides methods for encoding and decoding data in Base64 format, while the `RSA_Sample` class handles RSA key generation, encryption, and decryption of messages.